MikroElektronika/mikrosdk_click_v2/clicks/lteiot7/README.md

 err_t lteiot7_parse_gpgga ( char *rsp_buf, uint8_t gpgga_element, char *element_data );
 ```

-## Example Description

-> Application example shows device capability of connecting to the network and sending SMS or TCP/UDP messages, or retrieving data from GNSS using standard "AT" commands.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver, reboots the module which takes about 20 seconds and then tests the communication.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */